The Dual PC Algorithm and the Role of Gaussianity for Structure Learning of Bayesian Networks

-The pseudo-code for the dual PC procedure is outlined in algorithm 1.
-For ease of interpretation, we abuse notation slightly by referring to $i,j,k$ and $S$ both as (sets of) variables and (sets of) their corresponding indices.
+Algorithm 1 outlines the pseudo-code for the dual PC procedure.
+For ease of interpretation, we slightly abuse notation by referring to $i,j,k$ and $S$, both as (sets of) variables and (sets of) their corresponding indices.
 The comments in the pseudo-code refer to which equations we use, e.g. $T\to$ Eq.~(\ref{ppcor}) indicates that we plug $T$ in place of $P$ in equation (\ref{ppcor}).
-Although the output of the algorithm does not change whether one uses the covariance or correlation matrices as input, we employ the correlation matrix in our \texttt{R} implementation for efficiency reasons.
+Although the algorithm output does not change whether one uses the covariance or correlation matrices as input, we employ the correlation matrix in our \texttt{R} implementation for efficiency reasons.

 As described in the pseudo-code, the core part of the dual PC algorithm outputs an undirected skeleton.
-To estimate a CPDAG, we need to direct the edges which identify a unique equivalence class as in the PC algorithm; and we can use the same procedure.
-This edge orienting phase requires that the algorithm also saves all the separating sets, one each time it deletes an edge.
-Analogously to the classic PC procedure we can use them to orient v-structures, and afterwards also orient any additional edges whose direction is further determined by the acyclicity constraint.
+To estimate a CPDAG, we need to direct the edges which identify a unique equivalence class as in the PC algorithm, and we can use the same procedure.
+This edge-orienting phase requires the algorithm to save all the separating sets, one each time it deletes an edge.
+Analogously to the classic PC procedure, we can use them to orient v-structures and, afterwards, any other edges for which the acyclicity constraints also determines a direction.

-As in the original formulation of the PC algorithm, algorithm 1 does not satisfy the property of order independence, since the tested sets depend on the previous (potentially incorrect) edge deletions.
-It is straightforward, however, to modify the dual PC algorithm to achieve order-independence for the skeleton by following the same approach in \cite{order}.
-In its stable (order-independent) version, we only delete edges after all pairs of variables for a given value of the conditioning set size $\ell$ have been tested, and not straightaway for each conditional independence we cannot reject.
+As in the original formulation of the PC algorithm, algorithm 1 does not satisfy the order independence property since the tested sets depend on the previous (potentially incorrect) edge deletions.
+Modifying the dual PC algorithm to achieve order independence for the skeleton as in \cite{order} is straightforward.
+In its stable (order-independent) version, we only delete edges after all pairs of variables for a given value of the conditioning set size $\ell$ have been tested, and not straightaway for each conditional independence we fail to reject.